What Caused the Dinosaurs To Die?

 How Did Dinosaurs Become Extinct?

 The extinction of the dinosaur is one of the world's mysteries that we will never truly know.
-Most of what scientists believe had caused the destruction of an entire species is just theories, at best.
+Most of what scientists believe to have caused the destruction of an entire species is just theories, at best.
 Limited knowledge helps form the arguments we have of our solar system and our planet's history.
 Even with this knowledge many of the hypotheses are just wild guesses.
 Some are ludicrous and involve the idea that the dinosaurs became extinct because their brains were too small, which caused them to be unable to adapt to a changing world.
 Since things with even smaller brains have survived, there had to be more than just small brains at work.
 There are also more plausible theories, as well.
-One thing that most scientists agree upon is that there was one catastrophic event that caused many animals, not just dinosaurs to die at the same time.
+One thing that most scientists agree upon is that there was one catastrophic event that caused many animals, not just dinosaurs, to die at the same time.
 Here are some of the most popular theories about what led to the extinction of the dinosaurs.

 A Meteor Hitting the Earth